The Potential Impact of AI Innovations on U.S. Occupations: Discussion

-Fourth, it is important to acknowledge that the existing portfolio of USPTO patents may not comprehensively cover all the innovations that may impact a particular occupation.
+Third, it is important to acknowledge that the existing portfolio of USPTO patents may not comprehensively cover all the innovations that may impact a particular occupation.
 To address this limitation, one potential approach could involve supplementing patent data with other sources, including research papers and code repositories~\cite{cao2023breaking}.

-Fifth, our assumption is that the likelihood of an AI system being built is determined by whether it is patented.
+Fourth, our assumption is that the likelihood of an AI system being built is determined by whether it is patented.
 While generally true, there are exceptions.
 A patented system may not be built, as the patent could be intended for defensive or offensive purposes~\cite{blind2009influence, jell2017offensive}.
 Conversely, a non-patented system might still be constructed, with its design protected by secrecy or trademarks~\cite{cohen2000protecting, arundel2001relative}.
+While there are numerous patents for systems designed to improve meetings, calendaring, and instant messaging, patents focused on interpersonal interactions may be less common.
+However, even if these patents do not directly threaten jobs requiring human interaction, they could still have secondary effects.
+For example, if AI significantly affects occupations like artists or software developers, managerial positions may become less essential due to a reduced workforce needing oversight.
+Yet, our method does not capture such cascading impacts on the job market.
 Furthermore, patenting rates vary among sectors~\cite{patents_per_sector}, and there is a lag between an innovation being patented and its use and impacts diffusing across the economy~\cite{cao2023breaking}.

-Finally, our analysis is based solely on a concise yet comprehensive five-year time window, spanning from 2015 to 2020, with patents from these years accounting for 92\% of the total AI patents granted until 2020.
-We also repeated the analysis for 2010-2020 and found no significant difference in the results (as shown in Table~\ref{tab:job_aii_10y} and Figure~\ref{fig:sector-10y}).
+Finally, our analysis is based solely on a concise yet comprehensive seven-year time window, spanning from 2015 to 2022.
+We also repeated the analysis for 2010-2022 and found no significant difference in the results (as shown in Table~\ref{tab:job_aii_2022} and Figure~\ref{fig:sector-2022}).
 This does not capture emerging technologies, such as Large Language Models (LLMs).
-Future research could replicate our methodology to assess the impact of emerging technologies, such as cryptocurrency, the metaverse, and LLMs by using upcoming patents in those fields.
+Future research could replicate our methodology to assess the potential impact of emerging technologies, such as cryptocurrency, the metaverse, and LLMs by using upcoming patents in those fields.